Next: About this document ...

 The expression on the left hand side of (1) represents the

-probability of arrivals in the interval .
+arrivals in the interval

-Proof A generating function of a discrete random variable is
+Proof A generating function of a discrete random variable

 defined